Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	<p> Select from @Model.NumberOfGenres genres</p>
 	````

-	> **Note:** As soon as you finish typing the period after the word **Model**, Visual Studio's Intellisense feature supplies you with a list of possible properties and methods to choose from.
+	> **Note:** As soon as you finish typing the period after the word **Model**, Visual Studio's Intellisense will show a list of possible properties and methods to choose from.

 	> ![](./images/Intelisense.png?raw=true)